hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/findings/analysis_06_regional_strategy.md

 **JP:** Monitor offer differentiation and retention.
 JP has the strongest Fantasy-context D30 improvement, but still shows the same Astra entry and adjacent-offer warnings.

-**Global West:** Global West shows the strongest subscription revenue growth but also the largest adjacent-offer decline and post-incident D30 gap.
+**Global West**: Review acquisition quality and offer mix before scaling further.
+It has the strongest subscription revenue growth, but also the largest adjacent-offer decline and post-incident D30 gap.

 ## Next step